99Mariana/Understanding-SAP-ABAP/BPEM.md

 Managing these issues manually is usually time-consuming, but BPEM simplifies the process by reducing the time needed for log analysis and allowing direct navigation from error messages to the associated business objects, streamlining issue resolution.

-This sections will explore some basic and usefull concepts related with BPEM, for following informacion, and some step-by-step descriptions take a look of:
+This section will cover essential and useful concepts related to BPEM.
+For further details, including additional information and step-by-step instructions, take a look of SAP’s BPEM Implementation Guide:

 https://help.sap.com/doc/c6d6a233e1a546a38ff4388f12c28438/6.0/en-US/BPEM_Implementation_Guide_v2%203.pdf